 Encourage interactive people to tap, click and think with your online list

 Right, so we’ve covered the visual folks.
 Some other people are more tactile.
-They like to interact with information and our online lists (and ranked lists) let them do just that.
+They like to interact with information and our online lists (and upvote lists) let them do just that.

 Create an online list to encourage your customers to rank items and get valuable feedback while you’re getting your sales message across.